carbon-language/carbon-lang/docs/design/generics/details.md

 [associated entity](terminology.md#associated-entity).
 In this example, `Vector` has two associated methods, `Add` and `Scale`.

-An interface defines a type-of-type, that is a type whose values are types.
+An interface defines a facet type, that is a type whose values are types.
 The values of an interface are any types implementing the interface, and so provide definitions for all the functions (and other members) declared in the interface.